Losing Medicaid Benefits? Short Term Medical Is an Affordable Coverage Alternative

 If you’re concerned that you might lose your Medicaid benefits, it’s understandable that you would be uncertain as to how you would be able to pay for health insurance.
 The good news is that short term medical coverage can be very affordable, with some plans available for under $50 per month.
 It helps provide you financial protection from costly medical emergencies until you find a more permanent health care coverage solution.

 How Long Can I Keep Short Term Health Insurance?

-Current federal regulations limit short term medical plans to 90 days under one certificate of insurance.
-However, depending on your needs and your state’s regulations, you may be able to apply for and purchase up to four back-to-back short term health insurance certificates through Pivot Health at one time.
-With your initial application, you will answer a few questions about your medical history.
-If you purchase back-to-back certificates at that time, there’s no need to qualify again during the duration of your coverage.
+Current federal regulations limit short term medical plans to a minimum of 30-days and up to 364-days under one certificate of insurance.
 You may choose a coverage start date anywhere from within 24 hours of applying, or up to 60 days after your application.
 Finally, there’s no penalty, should you choose to cancel your coverage at any time.
 This convenient application process can help you keep short term medical coverage for nearly a full year.